MotoStatz

 Aprilia RS 660 Acceleration & Top Speed

-With a claimed 100 horsepower and a class-leading wet weight of 183 kg, the RS 660 will no doubt offer up a great performance and potentially lead its peers.
-It certainly has the edge on one of its main competitors the CBR650R.
+With a claimed 100 horsepower and a class-leading wet weight of just 183 kg, the Aprilia RS 660 is poised to deliver excellent performance and potentially lead its peers.

-Aprilia RS 660 Top Speed 147 mph
+Aprilia RS 660 Top Speed: 147 mph

 Aprilia RS 660

-Top Speed147 mph
+Top Speed 147 mph

 Tags: RS660